leiqunni/MONITOROFF/README.md

 ## Project Description

 This code is for code studying.
-This is written by Visual Basic.NET and .Net 4.6.
+This is written by Visual Basic .NET and .NET 4.6.

 This application's function is only this.